docsforadobe/illustrator-scripting-guide/docs/jsobjref/epsSaveOptions.rst

 **Description**

-Options for saving a document as an Illustrator EPS file, used with the `saveAs <document.html#document-saveas>`__ method.
+Options for saving a document as an Illustrator EPS file, used with the :ref:`jsobjref/document.saveAs` method.

 All properties are optional.

 ----